pfoo360/Filebase/README.md

 # About

 A small feature of my previous project allowed users to upload pictures.
-Those images, however, were stored locally within an 'uploads' directory within the project itself and not in the cloud.
-I was not satisified with that aspect of my project so I decided to create this app to learn about storing images remotely and retrieving those images when needed.
-Filebase is a simple file hosting app.
+Those images, however, were stored inside an 'uploads' directory within the project itself- NOT in the cloud.
+I was not satisified with that aspect of my previous project so I decided to create this app to learn about storing images remotely and retrieving those images when needed.
+Additionally, cloud storage services (AWS, GCP, etc.) tend to be used for many websites/apps so I thought this project would be a good foray into a common web dev element.
+I also wanted to experiment with NextJS (instead of CRA) and Prisma (instead of writing my own models and SQL queries) so this app uses those technologies too.

+Filebase, named after Firebase, is a simple file hosting app.
 Users are able to upload files and then download them at a later time.

-I also wanted to experiment with NextJS (instead of CRA) and Prisma (instead of writing my own models and SQL queries)

 [Click here for a walkthrough.](#walkthrough)